Mohammed-Mounir/Egypt-FWD-Weather-App/README.md

 ## Tech stack

-- Client-Side using (Vanilla JavaScript, Tailwind CSS and Ionicons).
+- Client-Side using (JavaScript, Axios, Tailwind CSS (JIT) and Ionicons).
 - Server-Side using (Node.js and Express.js).